Hong Kong–Macau relations: Tourism

 While tourism is one of the pillars of both economies, Hong Kong and Macau contribute notable proportion of tourists for each other.
 While Macau is known as the gaming capital of the world and heavily relies on tourism, Hong Kong is the second major source of tourists of Macau.
 In 2013, 6,766,044 Hongkongers had accounted for near one-fourth of Macau's total visitor arrivals.
 On the other hand, while Hong Kong is the world's most popular tourist destination, Macau is the sixth visitor source market of Hong Kong, just after Mainland China, Taiwan, the United States, and Japan.

 Treaties and agreements

-Agreement on The Transfer of Sentenced Persons was signed between Hong Kong and Macau in May 2005.
+The Agreement on the Transfer of Sentenced Persons treaty was signed between Hong Kong and Macau in May 2005.
 As a result, sentenced persons of the two territories with their respective citizenship would be transferred back to their place of origin.

-Despite of the close connection of the two jurisdictions, there are no extradition treaties or agreements signed between Hong Kong and Macau.
-Charged with committing a crime or convicted of a crime whose punishment has not yet been fully served in either jurisdiction would not be transferred by authorities of one jurisdiction to those of another at the request of the latter for the purpose of prosecution or punishment, respectively.
+Despite the close connection of the two jurisdictions, there are no extradition treaties or agreements signed between Hong Kong and Macau.
+Anyone charged with committing a crime or convicted of a crime whose punishment has not yet been fully served in either jurisdiction would not be transferred by authorities of one jurisdiction to those of the other.